sirelkhatim/Behavioural-Cloning/writeup.md

 #### 1. Submission includes all required files and can be used to run the simulator in autonomous mode

 My project includes the following files:
-* model.py containing the script to create and train the model
+* behavioural_cloning.ipynb containing the script to create and train the model
 * drive.py for driving the car in autonomous mode
 * model.h5 containing the nvidia model
 * writeup.md summarizing the results